 The regulations set by the Federal Motor Carrier Safety Administration (FMCSA) allow drivers to work more than 40 hours per week; however, they must choose to work either less than 60 hours in any seven-day period, or less than 70 hours in an eight-day period (www.fmcsa.dot.gov).

 The BLS states that some employers prefer truck drivers with formal education while others accept applicants with just work experience.
 Formal training programs are available at community colleges, vocational schools, career schools, truck-driving schools, as well as from employers, and can prepare graduates for the required CDL testing.

 Refrigerated truck drivers learn how to operate and maneuver large transportation trucks in these programs.
 They also study the regulations and compliance laws for cargo and transportation.

 The licensure process for the CDL involves a written examination and a live driving exercise.
 A refrigerated truck driver who already has this license may still need to go through a company sponsored training program when hired.
 This training procedure is an informal process that tests a refrigerated truck driver's understanding of the field along with any specific company policies.

 Salary Info and Job Outlook

 Refrigerated truck drivers, as their name describes, drive specialized vehicles that keep cargo cold at a pre-determined temperature.
 These drivers always need to possess a CDL, and many need to complete a formal driving program.
-This job market is growing slower than average, however, drivers who find employment in this field may earn a median salary of $40,260 a year.
+This job market is growing as fast as average, however, drivers who find employment in this field may earn a median salary of $43,680 a year.